department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 <br>

-**If you’re a member of the Coast Guard or National Oceanic and Atmospheric Administration,** <br> you'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
+**If you’re a member of the Coast Guard or National Oceanic and Atmospheric Administration,** you'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
 [Download the Servicemembers' Group Life Insurance Election and Certificate](https://www.benefits.va.gov/insurance/forms/SGLV_8286_ed2017-10.pdf).
 <br>
 [Learn more about SOES](https://www.benefits.va.gov/INSURANCE/SOES.asp).

 <br>

-SOES is planned for the Coast Guard and National Oceanic and Atmospheric Administration later in 2018.
+**Note:** SOES is planned for the Coast Guard and National Oceanic and Atmospheric Administration later in 2018.

 ### How much will I pay for these benefits?